-- In all configurations, this security function provides two unpredictable and unrelated 8 bits numbers. - In ISSUER and USER configurations, this security function supports the prevention of information leakage. - This security function ensures the generation of unpredictable numbers of 1088 bits, in USER configuration. - This security function can be qualified, according to the TOE claim, with the test metrics required by the NIST FIPS PUB-140-2:1999 standard for a Security Level 3 cryptographic module (statistical test upon demand).
+- 189 In all configurations, this security function provides 8 bits true random numbers. - 190 In ISSUER and USER configurations, this security function supports the prevention of information leakage. - 191 In USER configuration, this security function provides 1088 bits true random numbers. - 192 This security function can be qualified, with :

+- the test metrics required by the NIST FIPS PUB-140-2:1999 standard for a Security Level 3 cryptographic module (statistical test upon demand), - the test metrics required by the BSI-AIS31 standard for a P2 class "High" device.